© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roman Ridge (Roman road): section S of Hoober House is a scheduled monument protected by Historic England under reference 1004831.
 View the official record →

-Roman Ridge is a section of Roman road located near Hoober House in Yorkshire, England.
+Roman Ridge is a section of Roman road located near Hoober House in South Yorkshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004831.

 Roman Ridge (Roman road): section S of Hoober House is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1004831.